Juniper (Joy Crookes album)

 Juniper is the second studio album by British singer-songwriter Joy Crookes, released through Insanity Records on 19 September 2025, and follows her 2021 critically acclaimed debut Skin.

 Critical reception

-The album received widespread acclaim on its release.
-DIY Magazine hailed Juniper as "a testament to Joy's inner strength," blending R&B, soul, and jazz to explore love, mental health, and identity.
-Alexis Petridis of Guardian praised the album as "a masterclass in storytelling" with "lush, cinematic arrangements" that elevate her soulful voice.
-He called it "an ambitious, emotionally rich record" that confirms Crookes as "one of the UK's most compelling artists."
+Ife Lawrence of DIY hailed Juniper as "a testament to Joy's inner strength," blending R&B, soul, and jazz to explore topics including queer love and mental health.
+Alexis Petridis of The Guardian praised the album as "an impressively fresh and individual take on the familiar" with songs that have "have big choruses and strong melodies".

-Clash praised Juniper as "a bold, beautiful, and deeply personal record," showcasing Joy Crookes' "unflinching honesty" and "vocal prowess."
-The review highlighted her ability to "balance vulnerability with strength," making the album "a triumph of self-expression."The Line of Best Fit called Juniper "a soul-baring triumph," where Joy Crookes "lays herself bare with poetic precision."
-Her voice is described as "rich and resonant," anchoring an album that's "as vulnerable as it is defiant."
+Writing for Clash, Rachel Min Leong praised Juniper as "playful, exploratory and incredibly clever record."
+Lana Williams of The Line of Best Fit wrote that Crookes "laying her soul bare."